 Cotton lines containing the COT67B transformation event are intended initially for cultivation in the United States of America but may also be grown in Australia at a later date.
-Food from COT67B cotton will therefore initially enter the Australian and New Zealand food supply via imported products.
+Food from COT67B cotton is therefore expected to initially enter the Australian and New Zealand food supply via imported products.